 Additional Reporting/Monitoring Requirements

 Additional monitoring arrangements may be implemented in respect of key University initiatives.
-This can involve the submission of a separate annual report for consideration by the CPG (e.g. the Annual Report of the Chief Moderator for Access Programmes) or the establishment of an internal committee and/or supporting working groups comprising key University staff to ensure a high level of ongoing scrutiny.
+This can involve the submission of a separate annual report for consideration by the CPG where programmes fall outside CAPE (e.g. the Annual Report of the Chief Moderator for Access Programmes) or the establishment of an internal committee and/or supporting working groups comprising key University staff to ensure a high level of ongoing scrutiny.
 The latter is typically reserved for strategic initiatives, particularly those involving significant levels of initial or ongoing investment by the University (e.g. the INTO Queen’s Joint Venture and China Queen’s College).
+Such arrangements will be required to participate in CAPE for undergraduate and postgraduate taught programmes, but also provide an additional annual report to CPG focusing on the operation of the arrangement (including progression to queen's where relevant) and MOA compliance.
 University Coordinators will be advised of requirements as appropriate.